A simple model for entangled photon generation in resonant structures: Derivation of the simple model describing two-photon generation in an etalon

-where, $s_{\text{ff}},s_{\text{bb}},s_{\text{fb}}$, and $s_{\text{bf}}$ are the respective probability amplitudes of two-photon emission in the forward, backward, and bidirectional directions.
-As before, $E_0^{(\pm)}$ denotes the etalon-enhanced field amplitude of the forward or backward traveling pump.
-The etalon-enhanced field amplitudes of the down-converted photons, $a_i$, are also the same as before (\Cref{fig:ScatteringMatrixDefinitions}), where the additional superscripts denote the direction of the pump inside the layer.
-The parameters in \Cref{eq:sffAmp,eq:sbbAmp,eq:sfbAmp,eq:sbfAmp} are given by
+where we have expressed the equation in the form suggested by \Cref{eq:linearDecoupling} -- $P$ is the spectrum of photon pair emission from a non-resonant material and $S$ is the filtering function of the resonant material.
+The form of $P$ is discussed further in \Cref{app:freqAngSpectrum}.
+The parametric interaction terms for the forward- $(+)$ and backward-traveling $(-)$ pump fields are the same as given in \Cref{eq:ParametricInteractionTerm}.
+The etalon-enhanced field amplitudes of the down-converted photons, $a_i$, are also the same as before (\Cref{fig:ScatteringMatrixDefinitions}), where the additional superscripts denote the direction of the pump inside the layer: